Noraddeen/Book-Store-managment-by-java/src/com/model/data/managment/readme.md

 # i/O to/from files
-deal with files with one class, and be abstracted from other calsses.
+deal with files with one class, and be abstracted from other lists calsses.